Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/mesh_cache.rst

 .. tip::

-   Both MDD and PC2 depend on the vertex order on the mesh remaining unchanged;
+   Both MDD and PC2 depend on the vertex order on the mesh remaining unchanged.
-   this is a limitation with the method used so take care not to add/remove vertices once this modifier is used.
+   This is a limitation of this method, so take care not to add/remove/reorder vertices once this modifier is used.